Chris Harrison Of ‘The Bachelor’ Says Corinne Played It ‘Like A Football Coach’

 In an interview with E!
 Online, Harrison revealed that the Millionaire episodes, which feature such Bachelor and Bachelorette alumni as Kaitlyn Bristowe and Shawn Booth and J.P.
 Rosenbaum and Ashley Hebert, show a different side to the couples.
 In some instances, like with Kaitlyn, Harrison says he may have underestimated how well they would play the game.
 In others, like with J.P. and Ashley, viewers will get a peek into the playful back-and-forth between a married couple where one questions the knowledge of the other.

 Ashley and J.P., by the way, welcomed a daughter Essex Reese, back in November.
-It’s the second child for the couple, who are also parents to Fordham Rhys, their two-year-old son, according to People.
+It’s the second child for the couple, who are also parents to Fordham Rhys, their 2-year-old son, according to People.
 The pair met when Ashley was The Bachelorette back in 2012.

 Harrison told E! that given the celebrity contestants, some of the show’s questions are appropriate to the special guests, while they would be completely random for non-celebrity players.
 Chris Soules, for example, got a question about farming while Arie Luyendyk got some trivia about racecar driving.

-As for the continuation of the Taylor and Corinne drama and the next stages of Viall’s journey, Harrison promised in his blog the conclusion to last week’s cliffhanger will be “mind-blowing,” and that next week will bring “even more surprises.”
+As for the continuation of the Taylor and Corinne drama and the next stages of Viall’s journey, Harrison promised in his blog that the conclusion to last week’s cliffhanger will be “mind-blowing,” and that next week will bring “even more surprises.”

 The Bachelor airs Monday nights on ABC.